 System Integrity is the ability of a system to remain correct, consistent, and trustworthy — even under failure.
 VaultLine is built around a single idea: > Integrity is not a feature.
-It is the foundation of the system.What is System Integrity?
+It is the foundation of the system.Documentation Index

 In traditional systems, correctness is assumed during normal operation and questioned only after failure.
 VaultLine reverses this assumption.
 System Integrity means:- The system always knows its state